FAQ's

 How old do I need to be to participate in your programs?

-Students must be 16 years old by August 1, 2024 to participate in Summer Scholars, Leadership Seminars, or any of our three Study Abroad programs.
+Students must be 16 years old by August 1, 2026 to participate in Summer Scholars, Leadership Seminars, or any of our four Study Abroad programs.

 Due to the University's insurance and liability policies, as well as the strict child protective policies that the University of Notre Dame Office of Pre-College Programs strictly adheres to, we cannot make exceptions for the age requirements outlined above for each program.